Krudler/pubfeed/README.md

 ## Usage

 Some simple examples of executing callables.
-For a more comprehensive look at what can be done have a look at the test file.
+For a more comprehensive look at what can be done refer to ./pubfeed/tests/test_PubDict.py.

 ### Basic usage